Police cars: the world's best and worst

 - Top speed: 253mph

-Dubai’s police fleet has been the stuff of legend for years, with the likes of a Lamborghini Aventador, Ferrari FF and even an Aston Martin One-77 at officers’ disposal (see below).
-But the force took one-upmanship to a new level in 2017 when it added a Bugatti Veyron.
-Capable of 253mph, it was sure to outpace anyone foolish enough to try speeding in the Emirate.
-But its day-to-day role was actually more mundane, with coppers using it to engage tourists and the general public.
-An expensive way to market yourself for sure, but if you have the money, why not?
+Dubai’s police fleet has been the stuff of legend for years, with the likes of a Lamborghini Aventador, Ferrari FF and even an Aston Martin One-77 at officers’ disposal.
+They’re all incredibly impressive cars, but if you want to make sure you can catch virtually anyone, you need a Bugatti Veyron.
+Capable of 253mph, it’s sure to outpace anyone foolish enough to try speeding.
+The Veyron’s day-to-day role was actually quite mundane, with coppers using it to engage tourists and the general public.
+An expensive way to market yourself, but if you have the money, why not?

 Subaru Impreza